bigcommerce/dev-docs/docs/api-docs/catalog/currencies/currencies-overview.md

 </div>
 </div>

-## How Multiple Currencies are Surfaced
+## How Currencies Work

+For details on how currencies are surfaced throughout BigCommerce APIs, user interfaces, and storefront components, see [How Currencies Works](https://developer.bigcommerce.com/api-docs/catalog/currencies/how-currencies-work.md)

 ## Current Limitations